-When a new position is grant-funded, a job description is developed by the supervisor and the Office of TADA.
-Based on the duties, TADA places the position at the appropriate classification on the Salary Schedule; the salary may be specified by the grant.
+When a new position is grant-funded, a job description is developed by the supervisor and the Human Resources Department (alternately "Human Resources" or "HR").
+Based on the duties, HR places the position at the appropriate classification on the Salary Schedule; the salary may be specified by the grant.
 College funding beyond the grant period is determined by business necessity and other factors.
 Employees holding a grant-funded position are required to record grant-funded hours separately from College-funded hours on timesheets.